scorixear/SortPack/README.md

 SortPack is a NugetPackage Library for sorting algorithms.

-Its goal is to provide an easy access to all commonly known sorting algorithms.
+Its goal is to provide an easy access to all commonly known sorting algorithms.<br>
-As this is will always be a work in progress, future versions will include more sorting algorithms.
+As this will always be a work in progress, future versions will include more sorting algorithms.

 ## Installation
 To install SortPack, run the following command in the Package Manager Console:

 ```bash
 Install-Package SortPack -Version 1.0.0
 ```